Olive Morris

 Olive Elaine Morris (26 June 1952 – 12 July 1979) was a Jamaican-born British-based community leader and activist in the feminist, black nationalist, and squatters' rights campaigns of the 1970s.
 At the age of 17, she claimed she was assaulted by Metropolitan Police officers following an incident involving a Nigerian diplomat in Brixton, South London.
 She joined the British Black Panthers, becoming a Marxist–Leninist communist and a radical feminist.
 She squatted buildings on Railton Road in Brixton; one hosted Sabarr Books and later became the 121 Centre, another was used as offices by the Race Today collective.
 Morris became a key organiser in the Black Women's Movement in the United Kingdom, co-founding the Brixton Black Women's Group and the Organisation of Women of African and Asian Descent in London.

-When she studied at the Victoria University of Manchester, her activism continued.
+When Morris studied at the Victoria University of Manchester, her activism continued.
 She was involved in the Manchester Black Women's Co-operative and travelled to China with the Society for Anglo-Chinese Understanding.
 After graduating, Morris returned to Brixton and worked at the Brixton Community Law Centre.
 She became ill and received a diagnosis of non-Hodgkin lymphoma.
 She died at the age of 27.
 Her life and work have been commemorated both by official organisations – Lambeth Council named a building after her – and by the activist group the Remembering Olive Collective (ROC).
 Friends and comrades recalled her as fearless and dedicated to fighting oppression on all levels.
 She was depicted on the B£1 note of the Brixton Pound and has featured on lists of inspirational black British women.